TammoR/ormachine/README.md

 # The OrMachine

+*This package is depracated.
+Use [Logical Factorisation Machines](https://github.com/TammoR/LogicalFactorisationMachines) instead.*

 ## Installation
 Code is full compatible with Python 2 and 3.
 To install and test the packge run the following commands: